 - In Sonic Adventure 2, Dr. Eggman demonstrates the power of his orbital not-fully-powered-up Eclipse Cannon, which he is using to hold the world hostage, by blowing up a huge chunk of the moon.
 Word of God has confirmed that in all subsequent games, the moon is indeed still damaged, but the player only ever sees the good side.

 - In the Dojin-soft game Touhou Soccer, one of Youmu's attacks has her engrave her technique's name on the moon with her swords, before cleaving it and using the momentum to hit the ball.

 - One of the planets in Mass Effect is described as having a long monologue carved into its surface by batarian space pirates with energy weapons.
-It celebrates the superiority and achievements of one "Captain Zaysh", and goes on to say very rude things about the parents of every human in the galaxy.
+It celebrates the superiority and achievements of one "Captain Zaysh", and it goes on to say very rude things about the parents of every human in the galaxy.

-- Also from the second game, scanning one of the planets reveals the story of a miner who came to the planet to mine for Element Zero.
-After fruitlessly spending his every last dime, in a fit of frustration-induced rage he hijacked a local mercenary group's gunship and wrote a 208-kilometer message stating "There's nothing here" in Russian, which is visible from orbit.
+- Also from the second game, scanning one of the planets reveals the story of a miner who came to the planet to mine for element zero.
+After fruitlessly spending his every last dime, in a fit of frustration-induced rage, he hijacked a local mercenary group's gunship and wrote a 208-kilometer message stating "There's nothing here" in Russian, which is visible from orbit.
 It became a tourist attraction.
 The third game reveals that some other determined individual went and erased the message, in essence defacing the defacement.

 - Near the end of Marathon 2, Durandal blasts rival uberintelligent AI Tycho's ship out of orbit.
 It crashes on Lh'owon's moon.
 Durandal then uses his Wave Motion Gun to carve a 300 meter-high epitaph into the moon's surface for Tycho.